H.R. 4231: Treat and Reduce Obesity Act of 2025

 2

-HHS could approve evidence-based, community-based lifestyle counseling programs to provide covered obesity therapy.
-Those programs would need to meet federal privacy rules and any other standards the department sets.
+HHS can approve evidence-based community lifestyle counseling programs to provide covered obesity therapy — as long as they meet federal privacy rules and coordinate with your doctor.

 3